aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/advanced-email-attachments/using-aspose-email-for-document-attachments/_index.md

 ## Conclusion

-In this tutorial we’ve demonstrated **how to send email with attachment java** using Aspose.Email.
-You now know how to set up the library, create messages with PDF or other document attachments, and extract those attachments from incoming mail.
+In this tutorial we’ve demonstrated **how to send email java** with document attachments using Aspose.Email.
+You now know how to set up the library, create messages with PDF or other document types, and extract those attachments from incoming mail.
 This capability is essential for building robust email automation, reporting systems, or any Java application that needs to exchange documents via email.

 ---

-**Last Updated:** 2025-12-10
+**Last Updated:** 2026-02-14
 **Tested With:** Aspose.Email for Java 24.12
 **Author:** Aspose